yodertv/Reminders/doc/run-book.md

 The MONGO variables depend on the userDbName in build_props.
 The GOOGLE variables are always required at run-time.
 They are only used when NODE_ENV=production.
 NODE_ENV=production only works in 127.0.0.1 and cloud deployment.
+LOG_LEVEL is the level from bunyan logger to log at and above.

 ## Testing google auth on loopback (127.0.0.1)

 Use build_prop.127.json and set the NODE_ENV to production to test google auth on loopback.
+If you get the google auth button when NODE_ENV isn't production, check that you are using the correct url for your deployment.

 ```
 % export NODE_ENV=production